PLUkraine/SortingVisualizer/README.md

-# SortingVisualizer
+# SeeHowItSortsItself
-Sorting algorithms visualizer.
-Can sort up to 4 algorithms simultaneously.
-You can create you own algorithms as well.
+This project is an attempt to visualize how sorting algorithms work.

+You can put up to 4 algorithms in a window and start sorting the same array simultaneously.

+This project can visualize any algorithm that uses swap operation.
+You can write new sorting algorithm and add it to the program without recompile - just load it after the program starts!
 ## Build
-To build this project, you need Java 8 compiler.
-Just compile every file in src folder.
-To run unit tests, use JUnit 4 library.
+Be sure to use Java 8 compiler.
+Obviously, you use IDE if you want.

+Tests use JUnit 4 library.
+You don't need to add it if you only want to use this application!
 ## Run
-To run this application, run ua.plukraine.MainFrame class.
-Have fun!
+Main class is *ua.plukraine.MainFrame* class.

+Have fun with using this project!